hsanchezulloa/IMAS/mars_explorer/src/mars_explorer/report_weather.md

 **Weather Report for Mission Area**

-1. **Wind Intensity:**
+**Current Conditions:**
-   - Current wind speeds are averaging 15-20 mph with gusts up to 30 mph in certain regions.
+- **Wind Intensity:** Winds are currently moderate at 15-20 mph from the northwest.
+Gusts up to 30 mph have been recorded in open areas, which could affect drone stability and control.
-   - Areas experiencing sustained winds above 25 mph may pose risks to drone stability and control, particularly for lightweight models.

-2. **Dust Storms:**
-   - A moderate dust storm is currently affecting the northern sector of the mission area, reducing visibility significantly below 1 mile.
+- **Dust Storms:** A dust storm is developing over the eastern sector of the mission area, with visibility dropping below 500 meters.
+This poses significant risks for aerial operations due to reduced sensor effectiveness and potential damage to equipment.
-   - Operations in this region should be postponed or limited until conditions improve, as dust can interfere with sensor functionality and reduce drone battery efficiency.

-3. **Temperature Extremes:**
-   - Daytime temperatures are reaching highs of 95°F (35°C), while nighttime lows drop to around 60°F (15°C).
-   - Prolonged exposure to high temperatures may affect electronic components and battery life, necessitating additional cooling measures for equipment.
-   - Cold nights could impact drone performance if not properly insulated or pre-warmed.

-4. **Visibility:**
+- **Temperature Extremes:** Temperatures are currently high, ranging from 35°C during the day to a low of 20°C at night.
+Prolonged exposure to these conditions may affect battery life and performance of electronic systems on drones.
-   - Visibility is currently reduced in the northern sector due to dust storms but remains clear (10+ miles) in other areas.
+- **Visibility:** Visibility is generally good in most areas except for those affected by the dust storm.
+In clear zones, visibility exceeds 10 kilometers.
-   - Reduced visibility can hinder navigation and increase the risk of collisions, particularly for drones relying on visual sensors.

-**Recommendations:**

-- **Avoid or Limit Operations:**
-  - Northern sector during peak dust storm activity.
-  - Areas with wind speeds consistently above 25 mph.

-- **Precautionary Measures:**
+**Forecasted Conditions:**
+- The wind intensity is expected to increase slightly over the next 24 hours, with potential gusts reaching up to 40 mph in exposed regions.
+- The dust storm is predicted to move westward, potentially affecting central areas of the mission zone by midday.
+Visibility could be reduced further during this period.
+- Temperatures are forecasted to remain stable, with no significant drops expected overnight.

+**Operational Recommendations:**
+- **Avoidance:** Aerial operations should avoid the eastern sector where the dust storm is currently active and moving westward.
+The central area may also become hazardous as the storm progresses.
+- **Limitations:** Drone flights in open areas exposed to high winds or gusts should be limited, especially during peak wind periods.
+Consider scheduling flights during early morning or late evening when temperatures are cooler and winds are calmer.
-  - Equip drones with enhanced cooling systems to mitigate high temperature effects.
+- **Precautions:** Ensure all drones have adequate cooling systems to handle the high daytime temperatures.
+Equip drones with enhanced sensor capabilities to mitigate visibility issues in dust-affected zones.
-  - Schedule flights during cooler parts of the day to maximize battery efficiency and equipment performance.
-  - Utilize GPS-based navigation systems over visual sensors in low visibility conditions.

-This report should be communicated to the Hazard Agent for further risk assessment and mission planning adjustments.
+**Communication to Hazard Agent:**
+The current weather conditions, particularly the developing dust storm and increasing wind intensity, present significant risks for aerial operations.
+These factors should be considered when planning mission activities to ensure safety and operational efficiency.
+Adjustments to flight schedules or routes may be necessary to mitigate these hazards effectively.